 Quintana Roo: beyond all expectations

-If you seek an adventurous mix of nature and culture, then, the advice is to push you to the ruins of Kohunlich and Dzibanché, stunning Mayan ruins still shrouded by the forest.
-The ultimate adventure though you expect to Río Secreto, the longest semi-flooded cave in the Yucatan Peninsula.
-Access is limited to groups, because the sensitivity for sustainable tourism leads to reduce the impact of visitors, but it is worth to get in line.
-Do you expect more than 12 km of underground wonderful world.
+If you seek an adventurous mix of nature and culture, then the ruins of Kohunlich and Dzibanché, stunning Mayan ruins still shrouded by the forest waits for you.
+The ultimate adventure though is in Río Secreto, the longest semi-flooded cave in the Yucatan Peninsula.
+Access is limited to groups because of the sensitivity for sustainable tourism.
+But it is worth to get in line.
+Do you expect more than 12 km of a wonderful underground world?

 Not to mention that in the Tulum area is another exceptional archaeological site, to Coba, with Mayan ruins largely still awaiting extensive excavations.
 The extraordinary vestiges of Quintana Roo and the Riviera Maya are, however, only part of that ideal path that winds toward the Chichen Itza pyramid, in the Mexican state of Yucatan, and goes beyond the Mexican borders, toward Guatemala and Belize: we speak of Ruta Maya, 1916 km through the ruins, wonders and masterpieces of a civilization that still has much to teach.

 The state of Oaxaca is not only one of the 31 states of the federation but it is mainly an absolute reference for Mexican exploration.
-This territory overlooking the Pacific is animated by inexhaustible energy that immediately jumps to the eyes to the bright colors of the fabrics and traditional objects or brass bands parading next to cafes and churches of the Zócalo, the colonial district of Oaxaca City.
+This territory overlooking the Pacific is animated by the inexhaustible energy.
+It immediately jumps to the eyes due to the bright colors of the fabrics and traditional objects or brass bands parading next to cafes and churches of the Zócalo, the colonial district of Oaxaca City.

 The refuge of butterflies

 Mexico also means nature.
-At the southern border of the state of Michoacán is the extraordinary reserve of the Monarch Butterfly.
-Make a jump here can be a great idea if you plan the trip after the summer.
-Every autumn, from late October to early November, millions of monarch butterflies reach these plateaus covered with forests to spend the winter hibernation after a tour of about 4500 km from the North American region of the Great Lakes.
+At the southern border of the state of Michoacán is the extraordinary reserve of the Monarch butterfly.
+It can be a great idea if you plan the trip after summer.
+Every autumn, from late October to early November, millions of monarch butterflies reach these plateaus covered with forests for the winter hibernation.
+They come here after a tour of about 4500 km from the North American region of the Great Lakes.

-Here is a city that can give the head and give a state of inebriation invigorating.
-Located in the homonymous federal state, Veracruz dresses succinctly, is adorned with sea shells, sometimes exudes exhaust fumes and sometimes leaves emerge its dark colonial past.
-Divide gladly go with you his last talc, in some alley of the port could relieve you of the last weight, but above all it is ready to welcome you with its dreamy beaches, as well as uninhibited and relaxed atmosphere.
-Its Carnival, no wonder, is the wildest and engaging the country.
+Here is a city that can give the mind a state of invigorating inebriation.
+Located in the homonymous federal state, Veracruz dresses succinctly adorned with sea shells.
+Some alleys of the port can relieve you of the lost glory.
+Above all, it is ready to welcome you with its dreamy beaches, as well as an uninhibited and relaxed atmosphere.
+It's Carnival, no wonder is the wildest and most engaging in the country.